AdobeDocs/adobeio-events/sdk/providers.md

 ## List All Providers

 Get the list of all providers that are applicable to the organization.
-Here consumerOrgId is the AMS Org Id.

 #### Method